-If a player who has taken a goal kick correctly, deliberately plays the ball a second time when the ball has left the penalty area before another player has touched it, he shall be penalised with an indirect free kick from the position where the second touch occurred. (see page 3) However, if the player touches the ball with his hand, he should be penalised with a direct free kick and a disciplinary sanction if required.
+If a player who has taken a goal kick correctly deliberately plays the ball a second time when the ball has left the penalty area before another player has touched it, an indirect free kick is awarded to the opposing team in the position where the second touch occurred (see Law 13 - Position of Free Kick).
+However, if the player touches the ball with his hand, he must be penalised with a direct free kick and a disciplinary sanction if required.

-If an opponent enters the penalty area before the ball is in play and is fouled by a defender, the goal kick shall be retaken and the defender may be cautioned or sent off depending on the nature of the offence.
+If an opponent enters the penalty area before the ball is in play and is fouled by a defender, the goal kick is retaken and the defender may be cautioned or sent off depending on the nature of the offence.